Nellie Bly and the Oil Drum

 Standard Oil Company introduced a steel version of the common 42-gallon oil barrel in 1902.
 It had the traditional cask-like appearance.
 Although stronger than wooden barrels, the new barrel could still leak.
 Nellie Bly had a better idea.

 It was a big story for society pages in 1894 when Bly wed wealthy industrialist Robert Seaman, who was about 40 years her senior.
-She will become the energetic and innovative president of his Iron Clad Manufacturing Company.

 At the time, Iron Clad produced milk cans, riveted boilers, tanks, and “The Most Durable Enameled Kitchen Ware Made.”